 Marybeth in the Forest History Society archives in Durham, NC.
-Left to right: Eben Lehman, Director of Library and Archives, Marybeth, and James Lewis, FHS historian.

-2015 "'Grow with That, Walk

-with That': Hymes, Dialogicality and Text Collections," in The Legacy of Dell Hymes: Ethnopoetics, Narrative Inequality and Voice, Paul Kroskrity and Anthony Webster, eds., pp. 71-107.
+Left to Eben Lehman, right: Director of Library and Archives, Marybeth, and James Lewis, FHS historian.
+"Grow 2015 with That, Walk with That': Hymes, Dialogicality and Text Collections," in The Legacy of Dell Hymes: Ethnopoetics, Narrative Inequality and Voice, Paul Kroskrity and Anthony Webster, eds., pp. 71-107.
 Bloomington, IN: University of Indiana Press.